 There are plenty of definitions out, but before presenting you others, I would like to walk you through mine:

-Data Governance is the discipline which provides all data management practices with the necessary foundation, strategy, and structure needed to ensure that data is managed as an asset and transformed into meaningful information.
+Data Governance is a discipline which provides the necessary policies, processes, standards, roles and responsibilities needed to ensure that data is managed as an asset.

 So what does that mean exactly?
 It means that if you need to improve data quality, ensure information security, enable master data management, etc. you need to have a solid foundation tying all these practices together and defining and enabling the processes, tools, and resources needed to make these practices successful.
 Even simpler?
 Data governance provides the necessary guidance to manage your data as an asset.